-Key functions in this department include: liaise with the Agriculture Service Board (ASB), control restricted and/or noxious weeds on public and private lands, roadside mowing and weed spraying programs, and water and soil quality management activities.
+Key functions of this department include: liaising with the Agriculture Service Board (ASB), controlling restricted/noxious weeds on public and private lands, roadside mowing and weed spraying programs, and water and soil quality management activities.

-The Agricultural Service Board is committed to the promotion of the quality of life in a rural environment by providing services, information and new technology in liaison with other governments, jurisdictions, agencies and industry by establishing policy that insures statutory requirements and the collective interests of clients are met.
+The Agricultural Service Board is committed to promoting quality of life in our rural environment by providing services, information and new technology (in liaison with other governments, jurisdictions, agencies and industry) by establishing policy that insures statutory requirements and the collective interests of clients are met.
 Several key pieces of provincial government legislation that are enforced are the Weed Control Act; the Agricultural Service Board Act; the Soil Conservation Act; the Agricultural Pests Act and the Agricultural Chemicals Act.
-The board receives a portion of its funding from the provincial government for carrying out these acts at the ground roots level.
-The board rents specific equipment to citizens and carries out mowing, spraying and seeding programs for industry, landowners, other County departments and a number of school grounds and parks in the County.
-The Agricultural Department partners with the province and employs a soil technician and GIS programmer to deliver Alberta environmentally sustainable agriculture initiatives.
+The board receives a portion of its funding from the provincial government for carrying out these acts within Lethbridge County.
+The board also rents specific equipment to citizens and carries out mowing, spraying and seeding programs for industry, landowners, other County departments and a number of playgrounds and parks in the County.
 Vegetation control in the County on road right-of-ways along with weed inspection on private land are a large portion of the duties carried out.
-Hamlet and subdivision mowing along with a farm Shelterbelt program are also offered.
+Hamlet and subdivision mowing along with a farm Shelterbelt program are also offered for citizens.

 Agricultural Services Board

 For ASB meeting agendas, minutes, videos, and briefs click the link: ASB Meetings

 Please visit the document section at the bottom of the page for all newsletters.

 - The provincial Elm pruning ban began April 1, 2020.
 Please visit the Government of Alberta website for more information.

 - Beef Research School Manure Management & Application

 - Oldman Watershed Council